 - The web server itself logs the IP address from every site visit.
 I only use this data for troubleshooting or blocking misuse of the site, such as spambots.

 - When you subscribe to the blog or to the comments feed of an individual post, the blog asks for your e-mail address so it can send you updates via e-mail.
 This is entirely voluntary.
-I do not use the e-mail address for any other purpose.
+I do not share any of your information with third parties such as iZooto or similar services.

 - Under the terms of the GDPR, you have the right to request a copy of your personal data or to request its destruction.
 Leave a comment on today’s post.
 Include your e-mail address only in the space in the form provided to avoid accidentally disclosing it.
 Requests must be manually processed so it may take up to 14 days for me to respond.